alinemayworm/worldstats/README.md

 ## Running the application

-After installing the dependencies, run the application using the command npm run start or ng serve in the root of the project
+After installing the dependencies, run the application using the command npm run start or ng serve in the root of the project Please run the application on branch main so you can see the all the features implemented so far.

 ```bash
 npm run start